ganeti/ganeti/man/gnt-instance.rst

 instance's disks.
 Ganeti will rename these volumes to the standard format, and (without installing the OS) will use them as-is for the instance.
-This allows migrating instances from non-managed mode (e.q. plain KVM with LVM) to being managed via Ganeti.
-Note that this works only for the \`plain' disk template (see below for template details).
+This allows migrating instances from non-managed mode (e.g. plain KVM with LVM) to being managed via Ganeti.
+Please note that this works only for the \`plain' disk template (see below for template details).